 Storage Suggestion

-Kimbap tastes best when eaten fresh, ideally on the same day it’s made.
-You can keep it at room temperature for a few hours, but it’s not a good idea to store it in the fridge for too long.
-The taste can change and it might not be as nice to eat.
+Kimbap is best eaten fresh, ideally on the same day.
+You can keep it at room temperature for a few hours, but it doesn’t store well in the fridge as the taste can change.

 Love this recipe?
 Rate it and share your experience in the comments below!
 On Instagram?
 Tag me to showcase your creation.
 For more delicious recipes, subscribe to our newsletter!